isobelbutler/Hobby-Page/README.md

 }
 ```

-### Issue: Getting some links centered in the navbar and others aligned left and right.
+### Issue: Getting some links centred in the navbar and others aligned left and right.

-I made a flexbox navbar and wanted to left align the logo, center the links, and right align the JS date.
+I made a flexbox navbar and wanted to left align the logo, centre the links, and right align the JS date.
 I couldn't figure out how to do this without setting fixed widths on each element.

-Eventually I landed on a neat trick of setting *margin-left: auto* on the first of the centered links, and the JS date, this created exactly what I was after, without having to use fixed-widths.
+Eventually I landed on a neat trick of setting *margin-left: auto* on the first of the centred links, and the JS date, this created exactly what I was after, without having to use fixed-widths.
 Without *margin-left*, the links would all be left aligned by default.

 **Solution:**